zaiisao/Documentation/en/Recording/recording_integrate_cpp.md

 </tbody>
 </table>

-Agora recommends the following hardware requirements:
+We recommend the following hardware requirements:

 <table>
 <thead>